TalAter/Progressive-UI-KITT/docs/API.md

 // Create an alert with a button that will log the function's context (i.e. this) to the console.
 // Context will be the ProgressiveKITT object by default:
 ProgressiveKITT.addAlert('Time for some thrilling heroics', {label:'Go!', callback: function() {console.log(this);}});
-// Same as the previous example but the callback function will be run with the window as its context (ie this) ProgressiveKITT.addAlert('Time for some thrilling heroics', {label:'Go!', callback: function() {console.log(this);}, context: window});
+// Same as the previous example but the callback function will be run with the window as its context (i.e. this) ProgressiveKITT.addAlert('Time for some thrilling heroics', {label:'Go!', callback: function() {console.log(this);}, context: window});
 ````

 ### Params:

 * *string* contents The contents of the message (text or HTML)
-* *string|Object* button The text to appear on the button (defaults to `OK`), or an object containing details about the button (e.g. {label: 'ok', callback: fn, context: this})
+* *string|Object* button The text to appear on the button (defaults to `OK`), or an object containing details about the button (e.g. `{label: 'ok', callback: fn, context: window}`)
 * *Object* options Options for this message

 ## addConfirm(string, string|Object, string|Object, Object)

 Draws a message to the GUI with two buttons.

 Defaults: Buttons are labeled `OK` and `Cancel` and both dismiss the message.

 Some examples: